 Then there was the pop-up “Hitched in a Hurry” wedding chapel along the Strip where too-young, too-inebriated couples dressed in shorts and flip-flops were exchanging vows as passers-by watched through the windows.
 We fought the urge to build pop-up intervention centers a hundred feet on either side.

-The Vegas police department has above-average success arresting the perpetrators — 75% against the national rate of 65% — but oddly, as columnist J. Patrick Coolican of the Las Vegas Sun reports, “In nonlethal shootings, when the victim survives, the criminal is more than 90 percent likely to get away with the crime… In 2012, for instance, there were 313 nonlethal assaults with firearms.
+The Vegas police department has above-average success arresting the perpetrators — 75 percent against the national rate of 65 percent — but oddly, as columnist J. Patrick Coolican of the Las Vegas Sun reports, “In nonlethal shootings, when the victim survives, the criminal is more than 90 percent likely to get away with the crime… In 2012, for instance, there were 313 nonlethal assaults with firearms.
 Just 20 of the cases led to an arrest.”

 Obviously, a police department’s for a lot of other things, too, but the question bears consideration.
 Solving gun violence should be a primary goal of law enforcement, but government departments remain hamstrung by budget cuts and hiring freezes, not to mention the relentless bigfooting of the NRA, firearms manufacturers and the rest of the gun lobby.
 Despite continued tragedies and public support for tougher regulation, not only do they continue on a federal level to prevent further regulation, they strong-arm states and municipalities into relaxing the rules or changing them to favor the gun business.